A Monte Carlo Method for 3D Radiative Transfer Equations with Multifractional Singular Kernels: Numerical illustrations

 In the transmission case and when $\eps$ is too large, the mean free time is large as well and it is possible that particles escape the slab without undergoing any jumps, leading to inaccurate results.
 Hence the choice $\eps=0.01$.
 A larger value of $\eps$ is acceptable in the calculation of the reflected quantities since the particles exiting early would not have traveled to the plane located at $x_3=-5$, and the error is reduced compared to the transmission case.

 The running times for the time-integrated transmitted ($\eps=0.01$) and reflected ($\eps=0.1$) signals for different values of $\alpha$ are the following:

 All these running time measurements account also for the transfer of the resulting arrays from the device to the host.
 We clearly observe a significantly larger running time for smaller values of $\eps$ and large values of $\alpha$.
 This is due to the increase in scattering events as the mean free time decreases.
+These computational times correspond to the cost for the MC method to reach the expected accuracy for fixed $\varepsilon$'s and $\alpha$'s.
+With our choice of $N=10^9$, the RMSEs \eqref{def:RMSE} are of order $10^{-4}$ (resp. $10^{-5}$) for the transmitted (resp. reflected) observables, and the relative errors are of order $1\%$ (resp. $0.1\%$) for the transmitted (resp. reflected) observables taking values of order $10^{-3}$ (resp. $10^{-4}$ upto $10^{-5}$).